-While some WARNOs are given in a nice heated room from a power point ranger others are given in the field or 5 minutes prior to departure and can even double as an operations order (OPORD) if given correctly.
+While some WARNOs are given in a nice heated room from a powerpoint ranger others are given in the field or 5 minutes prior to departure and can even double as an operations order (OPORD) if given correctly.

-While WARNOs change, the basic elements of it stay the same:
+While WARNOs change, the basic elements of it stay the same.

-2) Mission – This is given in the Who, What, When, Where, Why (5W’s) format and it should be clear to everyone as to what the objective is and how you plan to reach your desired end state.
+This is given in the Who, What, When, Where, Why (5W’s) format and it should be clear to everyone as to what the objective is and how you plan to reach your desired end state.
 Always repeat the mission twice.

-4) Command and Signal – This is essentially the beans and bullets portion.
+This is essentially the beans and bullets portion.
 This gives troops an idea as to how they will get the equipment needed to complete the operation.

 *Have something in specific that you do to give a WARNO?
 Please let us know in the comments section below.
-We are always interested in what others do and you information could certainly help other soldiers prepare for their next mission.
+We are always interested in what others do and your information could certainly help other soldiers prepare for their next mission.